H4CKY54CK/h4cky54ck.github.io/index.md

+# News

+***4-4-2020***
+    Changed the formatting, made some corrections, modified the instructions.
+They're more complete now, but still let me know if you find an error.

 # Before we get started...

 Depending on what lanugage you are using, this may or may not work out for you.
 I know that it _does_ work for Python, but it may not for another language.
 I know that it can be done for C/C++, but it requires further modification than this guide provides.
 If a few people who also rely on this method of running code in a console via a build system were to share their secrets, we could maybe compile a large collection of language specific instructions for how to edit FROM ST3 but build in an EXTERNAL console seamlessly.

-## Alternatives to Sublime Text 3's Lack of Support for Console Input
+#### Alternatives to Sublime Text 3's Lack of Support for Console Input

 You're building a project.
 It requires user input.
 You proceed to check your progress, and build from within ST3.
 It asks for your input.
 And...
 What?
 It's not working?
 What am I doing wrong?...